 BOSC 2019 was a success!
 We look forward to BOSC 2020 (with GCC2020 as part of the Bioinformatics Community Conference) in Toronto, Canada, July 18-24, 2020.

 The Bioinformatics Open Source Conference (BOSC) has been held annually since 2000.
 In 2019, BOSC was part of ISMB/ECCB in Basel.
-We hope you will join us there!
-We have a great lineup of talks, posters and Birds of a Feather meetups.
+See the full schedule of talks, posters and Birds of a Feather meetups.

 BOSC is organized by the Open Bioinformatics Foundation (OBF), a non-profit group dedicated to promoting the practice and philosophy of open source software development and open science within the biological research community.

 Since its inception in 2000, BOSC has provided a forum for developers and users to interact and share research results and ideas in open source bioinformatics.
 BOSC’s broad spectrum of topics includes practical techniques for solving bioinformatics problems; software development practices; standards and ontologies; approaches that promote open science and sharing of data, results and software; and ways to grow open source communities while promoting diversity within them.

 BOSC is usually preceded or followed by what we now call CollaborationFest (CoFest for short), a two-day community development session.
 This is an opportunity for anyone interested in open science, biology and programming to meet, talk and work collaboratively.
 All are welcome to attend CoFest 2019 (whether or not you attend BOSC)!

 - April 11, 2019: Full talk/poster abstract submission deadline

 - May 15: Late poster/late-breaking lightning talk submission deadline

 - June 20: Last day for ISMB/ECCB early registration prices

 - July 26-27: CollaborationFest 2019, Basel, Switzerland (location TBD)